lanl-aea/waves/docs/tutorial_00_scons.rst

 the active external environment, the above code adds the project command-line build variables to the construction environment for re-use throughout the project definition files, SConstruct and SConscript, for build control.

-7. Add the third-party software dependency checks from the code snippet below.
+7. Add the content below to the ``SConstruct`` file to add the third-party software dependency checks to the project definition.

 .. admonition:: waves-eabm-tutorial/SConstruct